fernand5/ubigeosList/README.md

 # Ubigeos List

-Formating Ubigeos list with AngularJs 1.5 from text file
+Format Ubigeos list with AngularJs 1.5 from text file

 ### Format valid in TXT